munificent/game-programming-patterns/book/singleton.markdown

 ### To provide convenient access to an instance

-Convenient access is the main reason we reach for singletons -- they make it easy to get our hands on an object we need to use in a lot of different places.
+Convenient access is the main reason we reach for singletons.
+They make it easy to get our hands on an object we need to use in a lot of different places.
 That ease comes at a cost, though: it becomes equally easy to get our hands on the object in places where we *don't* want it being used.